-I walked alone in the streets of Tokyo and felt like a benign Godzilla.
-Everywhere I went, people stopped in their tracks and stared.
-I started humming on the song “Big in Japan” by Alphaville as I was a six-foot-five gaijin in a sea of people shorter than me.
+I walked alone in the streets of Tokyo, like a benign Godzilla without the sharp teeth.
+Everywhere I went, people stopped in their tracks and stared at the six-foot-five gaijin.
+I did a “smile and wave” like the penguins in Madagascar movie, and started humming on the song “Big in Japan” by Alphaville.

 After deciphering the glyphs of the subway map I soon found myself in Shibuya and walked across the famous crossing, the busiest pedestrian walkway in the world.
 To say that I stood out from the crowd would be the understatement of the year.
 I am the domino brick, hear me roar.

-Safely across the sea of humanity I got up to Starbucks on second floor and got a window seat facing the crossing.
-I had an espresso while trying to study the map in my worn Lonely Planet, but I couldn’t stop staring at the mesmerizing crossing below.
-A constant flow of people in an ever-changing pattern.
+I went up to Starbucks on second floor and got a window seat facing the crossing, where I had an espresso while trying to study the map in my worn Lonely Planet.
+But I couldn’t stop staring at the mesmerizing crossing below.
+A constant sea of humanity in an ever-changing pattern.

 Just a few subway stops to the north, Shinjuku feels like another world.
 The west side consists of tall skyscrapers, clean but boring.
 I tried to sneak into some of the cool buildings including the Cocoon, but the security guards unfortunately spotted me from a mile away (surprise).
-They kindly advised me to talk to the hand.
+They kindly advised me to talk to the hand, Godzilla be damned.

-Dodgy places are found in every nook and cranny.
+There are dodgy places found in every nook and cranny in Kabukicho.
 I passed through noisy Pachinko halls and dodged into a Manga Kissa, where people rent booths to read manga, browse the internet and occasionally take a nap.

-The seedy underbelly of Kabukicho includes the Golden Gai area, which consists of a few small alleys and I quickly discovered that there are lots of places that don’t want foreigners to enter their crammed spaces.
+The seedy underbelly of Kabukicho includes the Golden Gai area, where I quickly discovered that there are lots of places that don’t want foreigners to enter their crammed spaces.
+A tall moody stranger dressed in black, what could possibly go wrong?

 I tried to immerse myself in their culture, but it felt very clear that I don’t belong there.
 Everyone was very polite and “irrashaimasse” is hanging in the air as soon as they see me on the horizon, but as a gaijin one is forever doomed to be left outside their secrets.
 Especially if you’re tall enough to bust your head into their delicate ceiling ornaments.